EXPERT ADVICE

 What's the best thing to clean a BBQ with?

-Grill cleaning stones and wire brushes are the best tools to use, while BBQ cleaners and the aforementioned natural methods are the most recommended cleaning agents.
+Grill cleaning stones and wire brushes are the best tools to use, while BBQ cleaners and the natural methods listed here are great cleaning agents.

 Can you clean a BBQ with a pressure washer?